Blog Header Bg New

 Construction Safety & Unqualified Workers

-Both Desire’e Ropel and Steve Mellard identify unqualified personnel as a top safety issue — one that is particularly challenging to manage in construction, where general contractors routinely work alongside multiple subcontractors and specialty trades.
-It is always the employer’s obligation to ensure that a safe work environment exists.
-When all workers on a site are employed by the same company, this is more manageable: training records, safety certifications, and competency assessments are within the employer’s direct control.
-But construction’s multi-contractor reality creates significant gaps.
-OSHA’s multi-employer worksite policy holds general contractors responsible for the safety of all workers on their site — including those employed by subcontractors — making thorough contractor prequalification a legal and operational necessity, not just a best practice.
+Both Desire’e Ropel and Steve Mellard identify unqualified personnel as a top safety issue in construction.
+This challenge proves particularly difficult to manage because general contractors routinely work alongside multiple subcontractors and specialty trades.
+Employers always carry the obligation to ensure a safe work environment.
+When all workers on a site belong to the same company, managing safety becomes more straightforward.
+Training records, safety certifications, and competency assessments all stay within the employer’s direct control.

 In the next blog in our series on construction safety, we’ll discuss how technology has changed construction safety.